Bursa Büyükşehir Bld. SK (women's handball)

 Bursa Büyükşehir Bld.
 SK (Bursa Büyükşehir Belediyesi Spor Kulübü), shortly Bırsa BBSK, is the women's handball team of the same named club based in Bursa, Turkey.
 The team competes in the Turkish Super League.
 Club colours are white, navy and black.
 Club president is Muhammet Aydın.

 Location

 Bursa Büyükşehir BLD.
 SK is locatedin the Fethiye Sports Complex at Fethiye Mah., Hüseyin Ormanlı Cad.
 4 in Nilüfer, Bursa, Turkey.

 Arena

 Bursa Bld.
 SK played their home matches at Mudanya Sports Hall in Mudanya, Bursa.
-Currently, they play in the Üçevler Sports Complex, a multi-sports hall in Nilüfer, Bursa with 380 seating capacity.
+Currently, they play in the Üçevler Sports Facility, a multi-sports hall in Nilüfer, Bursa with 380 seating capacity.

 History

 Bursa Büyükşehir Bld.
 SK was founded on 17 October 1980.

-The team won the Turkish Women's Handball Cup in 2025 defeating Ortahisar Bld.
+The team completed the 2022–23 Turkish Women's Handball First League season as champion, and so was promoted to the Turkish Women's Handball Super League for the upcoming season.
+They finished the 2024–25 Super League season on the third place after play-offs.
+The team won the 2024–25 Turkish Women's Handball Cup defeating Ortahisar Bld.
 SK in the final by 30-25.
 Goalkeeper Sevilay İmamoğlu Öcal was awarded the "MVP of the Final" and the "Special Goalkeeper Prize".
+Bursa BB won for the first time the Turkish Women's Super Cup in 2025.
+They won the 2025–26 Turkish Women's Handball Cup, called the Women's THF 50th Anniversary Cup, second time in a row.